-For the benefit of our students, staff members link with the teachers and students of other schools in Surrey through, among other things, membership of the Surrey SLD / ASD network, Diocesan Schools and Deanery Schools network.
+For the benefit of our students, staff members link with the teachers and students of other schools in Surrey through, among other things, Diocesan Schools and Deanery Schools network.

 St Joseph's welcomes students from local comprehensive schools, universities and colleges to undertake work experience and/or professional placements and to apply for placements as Teaching Assistants.
+We offer a number of career progression paths for those interested in pursuing work in education, care or therapies.